openedx/open-edx-proposals/oeps/oep-0041-arch-async-server-event-messaging.rst

 application, and "worker" will be used for events emitted by asynchronous tasks such as celery workers.

-Message clients should avoid interpreting this value or make switching logic based on where a message is coming from.
+Message clients should avoid interpreting this value or making switching logic based on where a message is coming from.
 These values can change without warning as services are split, consolidated, renamed, and refactored.
 It is also possible that the source of an event will be moved to a third party system that